vimeo/VimeoUpload/README.md

 ### Goals

+1. A simplified server-side upload API that collapses the current 4 steps into 1 or 2 steps.

 1. An upload system that accommodates / addresses each point listed above.

-1. A revised server-side Vimeo upload API that collapses the current 4 steps into 1 or 2 steps.

 1. Clear and concise upload system initialization, management, and introspection.